Theatres and Music Hall records in London

 2.1 How were theatres and music halls licensed and regulated?

-As a result of the Licensing Act of 1737, all new plays had to be vetted by the Lord Chamberlain and spoken drama was limited to the patent theatres, originally at Drury Lane and Covent Garden.
-This Act was amended by the Theatres Act of 1843 which enabled other theatres to present spoken drama although the Lord Chamberlain’s censorship of plays continued until 1968.
-Places of entertainment could now apply for the following types of licences which led to a distinction between theatres and music halls:
+As a result of the Licensing Act of 1737, all new plays had to be vetted by the Lord Chamberlain.
+Spoken drama was limited to the patent theatres, originally at Drury Lane and Covent Garden.
+This Act was amended by the Theatres Act of 1843 which enabled other theatres to present spoken drama (although the Lord Chamberlain’s censorship of plays continued until 1968).
+Places of entertainment could now apply two types of licences.
+This led to a distinction between theatres and music halls.

-- Stage play licence - All theatres in the Cities of London and Westminster, and the boroughs of Finsbury, Marylebone, Tower Hamlets, Lambeth and Southwark had to apply for a Lord Chamberlain’s licence to perform drama.
+To perform drama, all theatres in the Cities of London and Westminster, and the boroughs of Finsbury, Marylebone, Tower Hamlets, Lambeth and Southwark, had to apply for a Lord Chamberlain’s licence.
 Outside this jurisdiction, theatres could apply for a stage play licence from the Justices of the Peace sitting at quarter sessions.
 Under this licence, drinking and smoking was not allowed in the auditorium.

-- Music and dancing licence – Introduced under the Disorderly Houses Act of 1751 which required all places of entertainment and houses used for music and dancing in London and Westminster (and a twenty-mile radius) to obtain a licence from Justices of the Peace sitting at quarter sessions.
+This type of licence was introduced under the Disorderly Houses Act of 1751.
+It required all places of entertainment and houses used for music and dancing in London and Westminster (and a twenty-mile radius) to obtain a licence from Justices of the Peace sitting at quarter sessions.
 This licence did not allow venues to perform spoken drama.

-Further regulation was put in place with the passing of the Metropolis Management and Building Acts Amendment Act of 1878 which meant no new theatre or music hall in London could be licensed without first being inspected by the Metropolitan Board of Works (MBW) and issued with a safety certificate.
+Further regulation was put in place with the passing of the Metropolis Management and Building Acts Amendment Act of 1878.
+This meant no new theatre or music hall in London could be licensed without first being inspected by the Metropolitan Board of Works (MBW) and issued with a safety certificate.

-In 1889, the newly established county councils (i.e. London County Council and Middlesex Couty Council) took over the licensing powers of the quarter sessions and the regulation of theatres and music halls, including inspections looking at building safety and the behaviour of performers and audience members.
+In 1889, the newly established county councils (ie the London County Council and Middlesex County Council) took over the licensing powers of the quarter sessions.
+They regulated theatres and music halls, including inspections looking at building safety and the behaviour of performers and audience members.

 2.2 Core Records